code-challenger/mean-full-stack/commit.md

-CSS scroll bar for icons and system-sidebar on 10/12/2017
+CSS TreeComponent - font color and root expander on 10/15/2017